 - Distance from Beach: About 55 miles (Newport Beach)

-You’ll need to pick up the pace when you move to Fontana because these West Coasters take pride in being a city of speed!
+If you want to live in a fast-paced yet inexpensive California city, look no further than Fontana.
+These West Coasters take pride in being a city of speed!
 Fontana was known for drag racing in the 1950s, and the racing spirit continues today with NASCAR and IndyCar races at Auto Club Speedway.
 Located just outside the Los Angeles metro, Fontana is a great spot to live cheaply in California while still getting close proximity to everything LA has to offer.
 With job opportunities in the local healthcare industry and with regional trucking companies, as well as close proximity to the beach and incredible food, you’ll love living in this affordable California city!

 Things to Do in Fontana

-Check out the abandoned Kaiser Steel Plant (the setting for the steel mill scene in Terminator 2) next to the speedway.
 See photography, paintings, and other artwork from up-and-coming artists at the Art Depot Gallery.
-Get in a few laps with an exotic supercar with the Exotics Racing driving experience at the speedway.
 Hit the links at Sierra Lakes Golf Club, then hit The Lakes Bar & Grill afterward.
+Satisfy your need for speed as you get behind the wheel of a NASCAR-style racing vehicle at the Rusty Wallace Racing Experience.
 Enjoy a murder-mystery show during dinner at Center Stage Theater.
 Add a little spice to your life with Shrimp Micheladas at The Hot Spot.
 Visit family-owned restaurant Spice Jar for authentic Punjabi dishes like Chicken Vindaloo and Fish Curry.
 Or find the best pupusas north of El Salvador at Salvi’s Pupuseria & Restaurante.